 Since Disney is currently using the FastPass+ queues as stand-by, that essentially eliminates the Single Rider option.
 Disney has officially announced it and we can assume it won’t come back until FastPass+ does too.

-What Kind of Deals Will there be When Disney World Opens Back Up?
+What Kind of Deals are there Since Disney World Opened Back Up?

 With lower crowds also comes another benefit for guests going to Disney World: Lower Prices.
-When Disney World reopens, we expect to see many deals on vacation packages, hotel rooms and even park tickets.
+There have been some offers so far and we expect to see more deals on vacation packages, hotel rooms, and even park tickets as the months continue.

 Whenever the demand is low for vacations, Disney World has to offer deals to entice more guests to come and visit.
 It’s why usually in a normal year you can get a lower price during September and January, when there are fewer people wanting to go to Disney World, instead of December when demand is through the roof.